firozkhan18/technologies-notes/Microservices-Architecture-LI.md

 - Full-text Search: Enables fast, accurate retrieval of information from documents or databases.
 - Data Warehouse: Supports business intelligence by consolidating and analyzing data.
 - Distributed Coordination Services: Maintain system reliability and consistency.

+## 𝐀𝐖𝐒 𝐖𝐞𝐛 𝐀𝐩𝐩𝐥𝐢𝐜𝐚𝐭𝐢𝐨𝐧 𝐆𝐞𝐧𝐞𝐫𝐚𝐥 𝐑𝐞𝐟𝐞𝐫𝐞𝐧𝐜𝐞 𝐀𝐫𝐜𝐡𝐢𝐭𝐞𝐜𝐭𝐮𝐫𝐞❗

+Crafting secure and scalable cloud applications on AWS requires a solid foundation.
+This post explores the essential building blocks that form a typical AWS end-to-end application architecture.

+🔶 𝗘𝘀𝘀𝗲𝗻𝘁𝗶𝗮𝗹 𝗕𝘂𝗶𝗹𝗱𝗶𝗻𝗴 𝗕𝗹𝗼𝗰𝗸𝘀:

+✔️ AWS VPC (Virtual Private Cloud): A secure, isolated neighborhood within the cloud is your VPC, housing all your application resources and providing a private network.

+✔️ Subnets: These are subdivisions within your VPC.
+They segment your network further, allowing you to isolate public-facing components from private ones.

+✔️ Servers: The workhorses of your application.
+Web servers handle requests, application servers handle the logic.
+Run them on EC2 instances (flexible, separate, or combined).

+✔️ RDS: This manages service stores your application's data.
+It offers a variety of database engine options and ensures reliability and scalability.

+✔️ Load Balancer: It distributes incoming user requests across multiple EC2 instances, ensuring your application remains available and performs fine under heavy traffic.

+✔️ Auto Scaling Group: An Auto Scaling Group scales your EC2 instances up or down based on predefined rules, ensuring your application can handle fluctuating loads with ease.

+✔️ Security Groups: These are virtual firewalls for your EC2 instances.
+They control incoming and outgoing traffic, enforcing security and access restrictions.

+✔️ Route 53: This is your domain name manager in the cloud.
+Route 53 directs users to your application's endpoint (often a Load Balancer) and allows you to register and manage your domain names.